wp-plugins/aryo-activity-log/readme.txt

 === ARYO Activity Log ===
 Contributors: KingYes, ariel.k, maor
-Tags: access, administration, activity, community, event, monitor, multisite, multi-users, log, logger, login, network, stats, security, tracking, madeinisrael, woocommerce
+Tags: access, administration, activity, community, event, monitor, multisite, multi-users, log, logger, audit log, login, network, stats, security, tracking, madeinisrael, woocommerce
 Requires at least: 3.5
 Tested up to: 3.9
-Stable tag: 2.0.7
+Stable tag: 2.1.0
 License: GPLv2 or later

 Get aware of any activities that are taking place on your dashboard!
 Imagine it like a black-box for your WordPress site.